mcx/locosim/Readme.md

   you can download a pre-print of the paper [here](https://iit-dlslab.github.io/papers/focchi23clawar.pdf).
 [View BibTeX](https://github.com/mfocchi/locosim/blob/develop/locosim.bib)

-# Usage with a Virtual Machine

-First install the free version (16.0) of the software VMWare Player (the "player" keyword is for free personal use in the VMware software).
-For Linux / Windows system you can find it  [here](https://www.vmware.com/products/workstation-player.html) for MAC  [here](https://customerconnect.vmware.com/en/evalcenter?p=fusion-player-personal-13) (you need to create an account, I am sorry...).

-Then, download the following [virtual machine](https://www.dropbox.com/scl/fo/tjwfcjwnenqgtsakohdfy/h?dl=0&rlkey=lg1fdkn6k0thveg4efuwoh3kn) and run the file **VM ROBO.vmx** to open it.
-You  will have now a fully working Ubuntu 20 system with all the needed dependencies, code and Pycharm IDE already installed.
-Check README.txt for the password.
-The lab experiments that are present in: **robot_control/lab_exercises** you can find a detailed description of them in **robot_control/lab_exercises/lab_descriptions**.

-**IMPORTANT NOTE!** To be able to update the submodules you need to generate you SSH key inside the virtual machine a store it in your Github account as explained  [here](https://github.com/mfocchi/lab-docker/blob/master/install_docker.md#installing-git-and-ssh-key).

-**COMPATIBILITY ISSUES:** This virtual machine works with x86-64 processors, but not for new MAC M1/M2 that employ ARM  processors.

-# Usage with Docker
+# Docker Installation

-You can alternatively use a docker image that contains Ubuntu 20 and all the required dependencies already installed (you will need only to clone the code and compile it) by following this  [wiki](https://github.com/mfocchi/lab-docker).
+You can alternatively use a docker image that contains Ubuntu 20 and all the required dependencies already installed (you will need only to clone the code and compile it).

-**WINDOWS:** follow this procedure: https://github.com/mfocchi/lab-docker/blob/master/install_docker_windows.md

 **MAC:** follow this  [wiki](https://github.com/mfocchi/lab-docker), just replace **"sudo apt install package_name"** with **"brew install package_name"**.

 **LINUX:** follow this  [wiki](https://github.com/mfocchi/lab-docker).

+**WINDOWS:** follow this procedure: https://github.com/mfocchi/lab-docker/blob/master/install_docker_windows.md